nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```

 The UE will be deployed in the Edge cluster.
-To verify that the UE is deployed you can use the below command
+It might take 2-3 mins for the ue to get deployed.To verify that the UE is deployed you can use the below command

 ```bash
 kubectl get pods -n oai-ue --context edge-admin@edge